Tommi2Day/tnscli/README.md

   -r, --racinfo string      path to racinfo.ini to resolve all RAC TCP Adresses, default $TNS_ADMIN/racinfo.ini

+tnscli service info jdbc [flags] printout jdbc string for the service
+Flags:
+  -h, --help                              help for jdbc
+      --noModifyTransportConnectTimeout   Do not modify TRANSPORT_CONNECT_TIMEOUT in ms

 tnscli list [flags]
 list all TNS Entries or search one